About Melissa

 Selected Publications and Conference Presentations

-- Presenter at the Lucy Maud Montgomery Conference, 2002. ”The Hectic Flush: The Fiction and Reality of Consumption in L. M. Montgomery’s Life.”
-Article published in The Intimate Life of L. M. Montgomery, edited by Irene Gammel, published by University of Toronto Press, 2005.
+• Article: ”The Hectic Flush: The Fiction and Reality of Consumption in L. M. Montgomery’s Life.” in The Intimate Life of L. M. Montgomery, edited by Irene Gammel, published by University of Toronto Press, 2005.

 Community Service